YanikKumar93/IP-Project-/Source_Code .md

             else:
                 print("Please enter a valid choice\n")
         elif command_3 == 2:
-            # We have to order them according to the reindexing we will do (Replace at all the places it is used )
-            print("Please make the choice for the columns from the below options:\n" "1.
+            print("Please make the choice for the columns from the below options:"
+                  "1.
 Highest Package"
                   "2.
 Domestic package"
                   "3.
 International offers"
                   "4.
-Placement percentage "
+No. Of Males Placed "
                   "5.
-Average Packages offered"
+No. Of Females Placed"
                   "6.
-Number of males placed"
+Average Package Offered"
                   "7.
-Number of Females placed"
+Job PLacement Percentage"
                   "8.
-Number of domains present in the college " "9.
-UG placement"
+Location "
+                  "9.
+Companies Visited"
                   "10.
+No. Of domains avaliable"
+                  "11.
+UG Placements"
-PG placement \n")
+                  "12.
+PG Placements")
             print("****** Please enter the number of the choice of your wish ******\n") no_column_input = int(input("Please enter the number of columns you want to opt for : ")) for i in range(no_column_input):